 PEOPLE

-Leonard Bopp is a conductor, trumpet player, curator, and concert producer based in New York City.
-Fiercely committed to the music of our time, Leonard is the Founder and Artistic Director of the BlackBox Ensemble, a New York-based contemporary music ensemble devoted to producing culturally-resonant projects rooted in creative experimentation.
-Under his leadership, BlackBox has performed multiple world premieres by emerging composers, given performances at major museums, universities, and concert venues in NYC and beyond, and was selected for Chamber Music America’s 2022 Ensemble Forward program, through which they were coached and mentored by Alan Pierson of Alarm Will Sound.
-Recent projects include a site-specific dance performance at the Clark Art Institute, and the staged premiere of Borrowed Landscape, a play by the German playwright duo tauchgold with original music by Dai Fujikura, as part of a program at the Noguchi Museum.
-Upcoming projects include a reprise performance of Borrowed Landscape as part of a two-concert series at the Smithsonian National Museum of Asian Art and a collaboration with the CNSNC composers collective.
-He is also producing the ensemble’s inaugural BlackBox Fest, a weekend-long performance series at ShapeShifter Lab and Roulette in January 2024.
+Leonard Bopp is a conductor, trumpet player, curator, and educator passionate about creating and serving communities through ambitious and affecting performance experiences.
+A passionate champion of both classical and contemporary repertoire, Leonard is the Founder and Conductor of the BlackBox Ensemble, a New York-based contemporary music ensemble devoted to producing culturally-resonant projects rooted in creative experimentation.
+Under his leadership, BlackBox has performed numerous world premieres, presented performances at major museums and concert venues in NYC and beyond, and held residencies at numerous universities and educational institutions around the country.
+Recent projects include a site-responsive dance performance at the Clark Art Institute, the staged premiere of Borrowed Landscape, a play by tauchgold with music by Dai Fujikura, at the Noguchi Museum, and a reprise performance as part of a series at the Smithsonian Museum of Asian Art in Washington, D.C.
+He also produced and curated the ensemble’s inaugural BlackBox Festival, a weekend-long performance series at ShapeShifter Lab and Roulette celebrating the ensemble’s fifth anniversary in January 2024.
+In addition to their NYC concert series, the ensemble’s 2024-2025 season includes tours to Florida, North Carolina, and South Carolina, including performing the season-opening performance of the Southern Exposure Series at the University of South Carolina, and a residency at the University of Chicago Center for Contemporary Composition.

 annie nikunen,